-RALPH CONNOR MEMORIAL UNITED CHURCH’S MISSION AS A CHURCH COMMUNITY IS:
+RALPH CONNOR MEMORIAL UNITED CHURCH’S MISSION AS A CHURCH COMMUNITY (now with two campuses!)
+IS:

 - to nurture the spiritual exploration and growth of all our members and adherents;

 - to be an intentionally inviting Christian community that seeks, welcomes and embraces new members;

 - to reach out and become an agent for social justice in our neighbourhood and in the global community.

 the VISION and AFFIRMING MINISTRY STATEMENT of Rundle Memorial United Church, Banff, now functions as the AFFIRMING MINISTRY STATEMENT of the amalgamated Ralph Connor Memorial United Church: